 - moving your energy meter free of charge

-- getting your bills sent or copied to someone else, eg a carer.
+- getting your bills sent or copied to someone else - for example, a carer.

 You can read our advice for steps you can take if you’re struggling to pay your energy bills.

-If you want to find out about how to make your home more energy efficient to help reduce your fuel costs see Funding for energy efficiency in homes.
+You might be able to make your home more energy efficient to help reduce your fuel costs.
+Find out more about funding for energy efficiency in homes.